Before being able to find the cost to pack wheel bearings on a trailer, it is important to know what exactly a wheel bearing is.

 - small pan

-The majority of trailer manufacturers tend to recommend wheel bearing maintenance each year or every 25,000 miles if the trailer gets average use.
+Most trailer manufacturers recommend wheel bearing maintenance yearly or every 25,000 miles if the trailer gets average use.

-what you will need to do is to loosen the selected wheel’s lug nuts and then raise the intended side using a jack.
+You will need to loosen the selected wheel’s lug nuts and then raise the intended side using a jack.

-The trailer should be supported using jack stands and the wheel should be spun.
-If it spins quietly and freely then you can continue with packing your wheel bearings.
+The trailer should be supported using jack stands, and the wheel should be spun.
+If it turns quietly and freely, you can continue packing your wheel bearings.

-In this eventuality, you will have to take your trailer to a repair centre where the bearings can be replaced.
+In this eventuality, you must take your trailer to a repair center where the bearings can be replaced.

 - The first step to repacking your wheel bearings would be to remove the wheel via the lug nuts.
-You must use jack stands to support the trailer.
+It would be best if you used jack stands to support the trailer.
 You should also ensure that the wheel on the other side is blocked.

-- The second step would be to remove the dust cap. this can be done by prying it loose using the large screwdriver.
+- The second step would be to remove the dust cap.
+This can be done by prying it loose using a large screwdriver.

 - The next step is to remove the cotter pin.
-Both ends have to be straightened and then pulled out using the needle-nose pliers.
+Both ends must be straightened and pulled out using the needle-nose pliers.

 - The hub can then be removed.
-To do this, one has to remove the washer and retaining nut.
-Once this is done, the hub can now be pulled from the spindle.
+To do this, one has to remove the washer and retain the nut.
+Once this is done, the hub can be pulled from the spindle.

-- One thing to note here is that the wheel bearings are going to come out alongside the hub.
+- One thing to note is that the wheel bearings will come alongside the hub.
 The bearings should be set on a clean newspaper.

 - Remove the seal from the rear bearing.
-In order for you to remove the seal, you simply have to tap on the rim using a hammer and a piece of wood.
-In the event that the seal appears rusted to the hub’s back cover, you can use a bit of WD40 to help get rid of the rusted seal.
+To remove the seal, you tap on the rim using a hammer and a piece of wood.
+If the seal appears rusted to the hub’s back cover, you can use a bit of WD40 to help remove the rusted seal.

-- Once the bearings are clean, they should be inspected for any signs of wear and tear.
+- Once the bearings are clean, they should be inspected for wear and tear.
 The parts and the bearings would have to be dried.
 Once dry, they should be sprayed with brake cleaner.

 - The spindle, as well as the hub’s inside, should be wiped using a clean rag.
 Doing this helps to get rid of every bit of grease.
 The inside of the hub and the spindle should also be cleaned using brake cleaner.